interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 `options` is optional.

 Initiate ledger event subscriptions.
 Once `connect` is called the ledger plugin MUST attempt to subscribe to and report ledger events.
 Once the connection is established, the ledger plugin should emit the [`connect`](#event-connect-) event.
 If the connection is lost, the ledger plugin SHOULD emit the [`disconnect`](#event-disconnect-) event.
-The plugin should ensure that the information returned by `getInfo` is available and cached before emitting the [`connect`](#event-connect-) event.

 Rejects with `InvalidFieldsError` if credentials are missing, and `NotAcceptedError` if credentials are rejected.
 Rejects with `TypeError` if `options.timeout` is passed but is not a `Number`.